Nonye2K3/chia/FAQ.md

 # Can I make plots on one machine and move it to another machine?

 Yes.
 The [Moving plots](https://github.com/Chia-Network/chia-blockchain/wiki/Moving-plots) topic here on the wiki gives you the details.
 You may also want to consider running a [remote harvester](https://github.com/Chia-Network/chia-blockchain/wiki/Farming-on-many-machines).
+You can also use the same private key set to plot on more than one machine at a time but be aware of the [uPnP issues](https://github.com/Chia-Network/chia-blockchain/wiki/FAQ#why-should-i-not-run-more-than-one-node-on-a-home-network-and-whats-this-about-upnp).

 # What is the -2, directory and how should I set it?